Zhaoweizoe/My-portfolio/README.md

 Update on 07/09/2023: I have updated this website using JavaScript.
 In the slideshow, I inserted the C# SOL image because I plan to learn these languages after completing this course.
 I didn't upload my own photo because I don't have a satisfactory one, so I inserted an AI picture instead.
 Perhaps it is not essential to display a personal photo to avoid stereotypes or discrimination.
 I will discuss this with my career adviser when I finish all the courses.

+Update on 18/05/2024:I've worked on some small projects using C# and .NET Framework.
+All the projects are in the repository "C-Sharp-Projects," such as CarInsurance, StudentsReport, and several challenges.